Xaspy/webserver/README.txt

-Xaspy's webserver Xio version 0.3 05/11/2020
+Xaspy's webserver Xio version 1 02/01/2021

 GENERAL USAGE NOTES:
 --------------------

-This is a simple web-framework, which realised routes, but without arguing.
+This is a simple web-framework, which realised routes.
 This program can handle requests.

 For using web-framework you should: